anynode/net4home/README.md

 This repository contains the custom component for integrating net4home devices with Home Assistant.
 The net4home integration for Home Assistant allows you to connect to net4home hardware devices.

+The integration of net4home in Home Assistant offers an unlimited number of possibilities for automation.
+The simple integration of an existing installation opens up a wide range of applications in conjunction with devices from other manufacturers.

 ## Prerequisites

 The integration requires one net4home Bus connector.